 - If using dry beans, soak them in hot water for an hour or cold water overnight.
 Pressure cook or cook on stovetop until they are tender.
 If cooking on the stovetop, cover the beans with at least an inch of water, bring to a boil, cover and cook for 60-90 minutes or until tender.
 Keep an eye on the beans and add more water if the beans dry up during cooking.

-- Cook the pasta per package directions in salted water.
+- Cook the pasta until al dente in salted water.

 - While the pasta cooks, heat half the olive oil in a large saucepan.